 Unpacking the Mysteries of Source Files

-If you have hired a programmer or graphic designer, you have come across the term “source files.” but what really is a source file and how is it useful?
+If you have hired a programmer or graphic designer, you have come across the term “source files.”
+What is a source file, and how is it useful?

 Why do they matter?
 In this blog post, we will attempt to unravel the mystery of source files and explain why they are so important.